Decoding-Data-Jobs/data-jobs-project/README.md

 ## Acquire

-Data was downloaded from Kaggle as a .csv
+Data originated from Google Jobs “Data Analyst” postings.
+While we built a web scraper to pull the data ourselves, this Kaggle Dataset already has a year's worth of data and is adding 100~ daily by automation.

 Link: https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search/data?select=gsearch_jobs.csv